EnesKeremAYDIN/pgp-tool/README.md

 ## Requirements

-- A modern web browser with JavaScript enabled.
+- A web browser with JavaScript enabled.
 - OpenPGP.js library (loaded via CDN in the HTML file).

 ## Disclaimer